nordcloud/GNUI/README.md

 ## Storybook deployment

-Storybook allows you to preview this GNUI components.
-It deploys automatically triggered by changes on branch `master`.
+Storybook allows you to preview GNUI components.
+It deploys automatically using Amplify Console, triggered by changes on branch `master`.
+Pipeline steps can be found in `amplify.yml`.

 When you create PR against `master` branch, Amplify will create new deployment automatically - the environment will be attached to PR at Github.
 Reviewers can preview changes using this deployment - after the PR gets merged or rejected, the environment is destroyed automatically by Amplify Console.